BaderLab/saber/README.md

 >> bin_to_txt('wikipedia-pubmed-and-PMC-w2v.bin', output_dir='path/to/word_embeddings')
 ```

-> Note: you do not (and should not) have to download word embeddings if you only plan on using Saber's pretrained models.
+> Note: you do not need to download pre-trained word embeddings if you only plan on using Saber's pre-trained models.

 ## Running tests